-If you are interested in applying to our graduate program, please complete an online application found on the Graduate School website.
-You will be required to pay a non-refundable $51 application fee, and will be given the opportunity to download the Recommendation Form, which you will need to duplicate.
+If you are interested in applying to our graduate program, please complete the online application found on the Graduate School website.
+You will be required to pay a non-refundable $60 application fee.

 - Statement of purpose.
 This should be a typed statement of approximately 250 words explaining your educational goals and why you wish to pursue them at University of Montana

 - Writing sample.
 This should be a sample of your academic writing, such as a term paper or a professional article, that exemplifies good grammar, sentence structure, organization and content